Jimmy Buffett discography

-The discography of American singer-songwriter Jimmy Buffett consists of 32 studio albums, 11 compilations albums, 14 live albums, one soundtrack album, and 67 singles.
+The discography of American singer-songwriter Jimmy Buffett consists of 32 studio albums, 11 compilation albums, 14 live albums, one soundtrack album, and 67 singles.
 Buffett was known for his unique style of music called "Gulf and Western", which combines elements of country, folk rock, pop, and Caribbean, with tropical lyrical themes.
 Buffett has sold over 20 million albums worldwide and had a net worth of $550 million.